How to make your investment property cash flow positive

 - Interest rate.
-The key takeaway from the scenario above is that with a lower interest rate, you can benefit from increased income from your rental property, so you should carefully consider the interest rate of any home loan you’re looking at.
+With a lower interest rate, you can benefit from increased income from your rental property, so you should carefully consider the interest rate of any home loan you’re looking at.
 When doing so, look at the comparison rate, as this will take into account the fees you’ll be paying and reflects the true cost of your loan.

 - Fees.
 Carefully review the fees of the home loan.
-If you’re comparing home loans, ensure that the fees aren’t too high, otherwise this may offset the benefit of a lower interest rate.
 In particular, look at the upfront costs: fees such as application, valuation and settlement charges.
 Also, see if the loan has any ongoing fees or fees for offset accounts or redraw facilities if you use these features.

 - Features.
 Home loans today come with a range of features which can help those looking to invest.
 These include 100% offset accounts, which are transaction accounts designed to help minimise the interest you pay when you leave funds in the account; interest-only options for as long as 10 years, which remove the principal component of your loan repayments to reduce payments and increase tax savings; and the ability to split your rate between fixed and variable portions, so you can have more control over the costs of your repayments.